prakhart111/IPL-Dashboard/README.md

 <br />
 Renders data beautifully and easy-to understand manner from a Kaggle Dataset of IPL matches between 2007 to 2017
 <br/>

 ### Developed by Prakhar Tandon

+## BONUSES from Klutchh

+>> All Bonus Done, only one Partial

+- Made Using ReactJS
+- 100% responsive
+- PWA
+- Offline Useable (Partial)
+<br />Loads a page "offline.html" while offline ( stored in cache using ServiceWorker )
+- Optimised Load Time
+<br />Optimal algorithms + index.html is also cached

 Link to Dataset : https://www.kaggle.com/saurav9786/indian-premier-league-match-analysis